dctdevelop/syrus4-apps/Weather_Station/README.md

 ![App Diagram](img/app_diagram.png)

-This application reads the device's location information and connects to Open Weather Map's weather API to read the temperature at the device's location.
+This application reads the device's location information using the [SDK](https://github.com/dctdevelop/syrus4-nodejs) and connects to Open Weather Map's weather API to read the temperature at the device's location.

 The app requires a file called **configuration.json** uploaded to the application's data directory.